sainttlaurel/BLOCKFOLIO/README.md

 # Blockfolio (Temporary)

-Just a chill crypto dashboard turned professional-ish trading platform.
+A crypto dashboard that somehow turned into a semi-overbuilt trading platform.
-Built with React, because why not.
-Real-time data, smooth UI, and some lazy dev magic.
+Built with React because I had time, curiosity, and no plan to stop halfway this time.

 ---

 ## Overview

-We took a basic crypto dashboard and gave it a glow-up.

-**Goal:** Make trading less painful and more visual — fast charts, smooth updates, easy portfolio vibes.

-**Focus:**
+This started as a simple crypto dashboard.
+Then I kept adding stuff… and now it looks like a “professional” trading app (kind of).

+## Let’s be clear:

+- JNot built by professionals
+- JNot a real trading platform
+- JNot financial advice
+- Just a solo project that got out of hand

+---

+## Goal

+Make crypto tracking and trading feel less painful:

-- Portfolio-first layout (because money matters)
+- Portfolio-first view (see your stuff immediately)
-- Sexy charts, not boring numbers
-- Real-time updates, like “oh that just changed”
+- Charts that actually look good
+- Fast updates so things don’t feel dead
-- Quick trading flow, less clicking, more sipping coffee ☕
+- Less clicking, more doing

 More detailed requirements & design: [Click here](https://file.kiwi/cbc2e8b0#SpqfZ20pidgKHlBakNFzCw)